dsandstrom/atom-css-snippets/README.md

 Too many to name, but you can see a [complete list](https://github.com/dsandstrom/atom-css-snippets/blob/master/snippets/css-snippets.cson) on Github.
 Or, install the package and view the snippets with Settings View.
 Basically, its snippets like `bg` for *background* and `ff` for *font-family*.

 ### Notes
-In Beta, there are probably important CSS rules I missed or snippets not working correctly.
+In Beta, there are probably important CSS rules that I missed or snippets not working correctly.
 Issues and Pull Requests are welcome.